Drohkaal: Music

-A. R. Rahman was supposed to debut as music director in Bollywood with Drohkaal, but his computer which contained the music for the film crashed and he never got the time to start over.
+A. R. Rahman was supposed to debut as a composer in Bollywood with Drohkaal, but his computer which contained the music for the film crashed and he never got the time to start over.

 Awards

 Ashish Vidyarthi won the National Film Award for Best Supporting Actor.
 His performance was cited as "bringing credibility to his role with strength and total conviction".
 In 1996, Mita Vasisht won the Star Screen Award for Best Supporting Actress.
 In 1995, Nihalani won the Best Director Award at the Damascus International Film Festival for the film.